 - Intersections of Judaism and disability, including text study and religious perspectives as well as contemporary issues related to accessibility and inclusion in Jewish communities

-- All of the 10–15 Jewish Organizing Fellows will benefit.
-We will deepen our training about ableism (systemic oppression of people with disabilities) and disability justice organizing for all Fellows, and change aspects of the Fellowship such as timing, venues, and modes of teaching and discussion based on the needs of the group.
+- All of the 10–14 Jewish Organizing Fellows will benefit.
+We have deepened our training about ableism (systemic oppression of people with disabilities) and disability justice organizing for all Fellows, and change aspects of the Fellowship such as timing, venues, and modes of teaching and discussion based on the needs of the group.
 Everyone has a role to play in dismantling ableism, and these changes will deepen all Fellows’ effectiveness in their organizing.

 - We will support the Empower Fellows’ placement organizations in being accessible and inclusive, with training and coaching throughout the year, so that they can fully benefit from all that their Fellows have to offer.
 They will deepen their capacity to employ people with disabilities for the long-term, beyond the Fellowship year.
 Placements will also receive funding to support their ability to hire Fellows.

-- The JOIN staff will participate in training on ableism, disability justice, accessibility, and inclusion.
-This will support us both in welcoming the Empower Fellows and in improving all of our programs.
+- The JOIN staff have participated in training on ableism, disability justice, accessibility, and inclusion.
+This supports us both in welcoming the Empower Fellows and in improving all of our programs.

 - The wider JOIN community and organizing communities in the Boston area will learn more about ableism and disability justice from the Fellows (both Empower Fellows and other Jewish Organizing Fellows).